-Laurus nobillis L. O Turkey
+Laurus nobillis L. 3 Turkey

-are harvested in late September and continues till the colder temperatures of January.
+With the cineole-1.8 content ranging from 55-59%, laurel leaves are harvested in late September and continues till the colder temperatures of January.
 Under normal market conditions, the weather plays a critical role in the easy availability of raw material of this product.
 The predicted crop report put the figures at 3 MT, up from last time's figures.